The handiham net schedule, Updated July 2017

-We are on the air daily at 11:00 USA Central Time, plus Wednesday & Thursday evenings at 19:00 USA Central Time.
-If there is not a Net Control Station available, the net will be a simple roundtable.
+We are on the air daily at 11:00 USA Central Time, plus Wednesday evening at 19:00 USA Central Time.
+If there is not a Net Control Station available, the net will be a simple round table.

-USA Daylight Time Change: All nets remain true to local USA Central Time - For example, 11:00 AM both summer and winter.
+USA Time Change: All nets remain true to local USA Central Time - For example, 11:00 AM both summer and winter.
 In the summer during DST, the difference between MN time and GMT is -5 hours.
 In the winter during standard time, the difference is -6 hours.
+In the USA, Daylight time begins on the second Sunday in March at 02:00 AM and reverts to Standard Time on the first Sunday in November at 02:00 AM.

 Days: Monday through Sunday